ErvinLinUB/nf-lab-7-part-b/README.md

 1. The first API call is to get your public IP address
 2. The second API call uses the result of the first API call as a variable to find your location.
 3. The third API call again uses the result of the first API call as a variable to find the weather at your location.
-4. The fourth API uses the result of the second API call as a variable to find the weather at your location.
+4. The fourth API uses the result of the second API call as a variable to find the weather at your location.git